-Written by the Great British Mag content team on 1 November, 2018
+This article was updated by the Great British Mag content team on 10 November 2021

-We don’t often get too serious in Ask A Brit, but in November you may notice that many people in the UK wear a paper poppyin their coat lapel.
+We don’t often get too serious, but in November you may notice that many people in the UK wear a paper poppy in their coat lapel.
 This gesture is to commemorate soldiers who have died in battles since World War I.

 The use of the poppies was inspired by “In Flanders Fields” – a poem written by Canadian Lieutenant Colonel John McCrae in 1915.
 Many of the high casualty battles took place in poppy fields and their red petals came to signify the blood spilled during the conflict.
 Poppies have also been adopted by veterans in Canada, Australia and New Zealand.
 And even though Remembrance Day is a very British affair, the idea of wearing poppies actually originated in the USA during the 1920s.

 Poppies are sold in the UK by the Royal British Legion – except in Scotland, where they’re sold by the Earl Haig Fund.
-A team of former soldiers put together every poppy sold; the process can take most of the year.
+To this day, over five million Scottish poppies are hand-made by a team of former soldiers; the process can take most of the year.
 All poppies are bought by donation, so you can choose the amount of money you put into the collection buckets or tins.

 How to wear a poppy